 Staff have high expectations for pupil's behaviour and conduct around school; The Hillside Way is understood by all stakeholders.
 There are clear routines in place ensuring pupils behave safely and respectfully in lessons and around school.
 When low level disruption occurs, it is quickly addressed by the teachers who are supported by school systems which prevent any poor behaviour becoming a barrier to learning.
-In our recent inspection HMI identified that "Pupils are polite.
-They welcome visitors to their school with pride.
-In the main, pupils at this school behave well.
-In lessons they try hard.
-Most pupils display positive attitudes to learning."
+In our last Ofsted Inspection (Sept 2023) "The school has set out clearly in 'the Hillside way' how pupils should behave.
+Pupils value the routines that the school has put in place to help them to conduct themselves appropriately.
+Pupils behave well and are respectful."